pavanjava/devops-agent/README.md

 ## RoadMap

 - [ ] Implement log analysis with pattern detection
-- [ ] Add support for multiple LLM providers with model params `--model gpt-5-mini`
-- [ ] Add Support for self-hosted models `Ollama` & `vLLM`
-- [ ] Add Support for Reasoning controls
 - [ ] Add Support for MCP to use local file system for quick access
 - [ ] Add support for Human-in-the-Loop for more focused and collaborated work
-- [ ] Create direct pip package for easy install of the agent.
+- [ ] Support for custom prompt templates
+- [ ] Agent as a Service with privacy first concept

 ## Support